graphql-boilerplates/react-fullstack-graphql/subscriptions-with-apollo-worldchat/README.md

 ## Help & Community [![Slack Status](https://slack.graph.cool/badge.svg)](https://slack.graph.cool)

-Join our [Slack community](http://slack.graph.cool/) if you run into issues or have questions.
+Say hello in our [Slack](http://slack.graph.cool/) or visit the [Graphcool Forum](https://www.graph.cool/forum) if you run into issues or have questions.
 We love talking to you!

 ![](http://i.imgur.com/5RHR6Ku.png)